develprr/metamatic-blog/_posts/2023-09-09-how-to-store-pydantic-soccer-players-in-the-mongo-database.markdown

 ```

 As a small nuance, my implementation requires the module of the target class
-to be the same as the class name in lower case.
-This is fine for
+to be the same as the class name in lower case: class *Player* must be placed into
-me because that's actually how I like to write Python code - at least for the time being.
+module *player*.
+This is fine for me because that's actually how I like to write Python code - at least for the time being.
 If you find my example insightful, you will surely modify this to fit into your own masterpiece!

 Next time, I might be diving even deeper into the intriguing topic